 '''

+// SPDX-License-Identifier: MIT

+// Interface for an operator that performs an operation on two int32 values.

-interface operator {
+interface Operator {

-function op1(int32 a, int32 b) external returns (int32);

-function op2(int32 a, int32 b) external returns (int32);
+function performOperation(int32 a, int32 b) external returns (int32);

 }

-contract ferqu {
+contract Ferqu {

-operator op;
+Operator public operator;

+// Constructor that takes a boolean parameter 'doAdd'.

-constructor(bool do_adds) {
+constructor(bool doAdd) {

-// Note: on Solana, new Contract() requires an address

-if (do_adds) {
+if (doAdd) {

-op = new m1();
+operator = new Adder();

 } else {

-op = new m2();
+operator = new Subtractor();

 }

 }

+// Function to calculate the result of the operation performed by the chosen

+\rightarrow operator.

-function x(int32 b) public returns (int32) {
+function calculate(int32 a, int32 b) public returns (int32) {

-return op.op1(102, b);
+return operator.performOperation(a, b);

 }

 }

+// Contract for addition, implementing the 'Operator' interface.

-contract m1 is operator {
+contract Adder is Operator {

-'''

-'''

-function op1(int32 a, int32 b) public override returns (int32) {
+function performOperation(int32 a, int32 b) public pure override returns (int32) {

 return a + b;

 }

+}

+// Contract for subtraction, implementing the 'Operator' interface.

+contract Subtractor is Operator {

-function op2(int32 a, int32 b) public override returns (int32) {
+function performOperation(int32 a, int32 b) public pure override returns (int32) {

 return a - b;

 }

-contract m2 is operator {

-function op1(int32 a, int32 b) public override returns (int32) {

-return a b;

 }

-function op2(int32 a, int32 b) public override returns (int32) {

-return a / b;

-}

 '''

-- Interfaces can only have other interfaces as a base contract - All functions must the external visibilty - No constructor can be declared - No contract storage variables can exist (however constants are allowed) - No function can have a body or implementation
+- · Interfaces can only have other interfaces as a base contract - All functions must the external visibility - No constructor can be declared - No contract storage variables can exist (however constants are allowed)

+• No function can have a body or implementation